Laura Stacey: Personal life

 and wears the jersey number 7 in his honour.
-Her great-uncle, Terry Clancy, played for Team Canada at the 1964 Winter Olympics in Innsbruck, Austria.
+Her grand-uncle, Terry Clancy, played for Team Canada at the 1964 Winter Olympics in Innsbruck, Austria.
 She is of Irish descent through Clancy.

 On May 26, 2023, Stacey announced her engagement to Team Canada and PWHL Montreal teammate Marie-Philip Poulin, with whom she has been in a relationship since 2017.
 They married on September 28, 2024.
 The couple resides in Montreal with their dog Arlo.